 The snowdrops are out and the dark, cold nights are beginning to recede.
 It won't be long before the air is filled with the promises of renewal and birdsong.
 Spring is a great excuse for a bit of a shake-up in life; to stop procrastinating and to make some positive changes that can have a real impact on the way we move forward.

-- Extra Loud Phones and Mobiles - help you stay connected with friends and family.
-Some are available with large backlit keys and flashing lights so you don't miss an incoming phone call.
+- Amplified Phones and Mobiles - help you stay connected with friends and family.
+These extra loud phones are available with large backlit keys and flashing lights so you don't miss an incoming phone call.
 They are also ideal for seniors or those seeking an uncomplicated telephone.

 - Extra Loud Alarm Clocks - often come with a vibrate mode and flashing lights to wake the heaviest of sleepers.